eeariass/eeariass.github.io/_posts/2021-09-3-what-makes-an-abr-an-abr.md

     Area border routers: 1, AS boundary routers: 1
 ```

-Expanding the link-state database, we can observe that vMX4 is generating the NSSA External LSAs as we expect.
+Expanding the link-state database, we can observe that vMX4 is generating the NSSA External LSA for prefix `4.4.4.4/32` as we expect.
 Note the `bits 0x3` field in the Router LSA header, this corresponds to the ABR and ASBR bits being set, this is how the router via the Router LSA signals to the area that it is an ABR/ASBR for the NSSA.

 ```perl
 jcluser@vMX4# run show ospf database router lsa-id 4.4.4.4 extensive